MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-and-restore-VMM-servers.md

     -   When the retention range is 1-4 weeks, you can select backups to occur daily or weekly.

     On a stand-alone tape drive, for a single protection group, DPM uses the same tape for daily backups until there is insufficient space on the tape.
-You can also colocate data from different protection groups on tape.
+You can also co-locate data from different protection groups on tape.

     On the **Select Tape and Library Details** page specify the tape/library to use, and whether data should be compressed and encrypted on tape.